Davixk/TwitchDropsMiner/README.md

 docker compose up -d
 ```

-Your container will start the miner and leave a console interface running.
+Your container will start the miner with a web interface accessible at `http://localhost:5800`.

-Inside it, you’ll be prompted to log in once using the Twitch device-code flow.
+On first launch, you'll be prompted to log in using the Twitch device-code flow.
+Simply follow the instructions shown in the web interface.

 ---